pnsn/station_metrics/station_metrics/metrics/prefix_ring_latency.md

 for earthquake early warning.
 ShakeAlert needs data within a few seconds of real time, and a station whose average latency sits well above that contributes little no matter how clean its waveforms are or how complete its archive coverage is.
-Being an average it hides bursty behaviour, so it should always be read together with the maximum latency and the percentage of packets under 3.5 s.
+Being an average it hides bursty behavior, so it should always be read together with the maximum latency and the percentage of packets under 3.5 s.